VRU-intention/casr/readme.txt

 This is a official about our casr dataset, the paper link will be added soon.
 Dataset link: http://adas.cvc.uab.es/casr/

+We have some problems in video of 'person01_style1_010.mp4', we will fix it as soon as possible.

 Video folder have 89 videos.
 casr_annotation.pickle is the annotation of 4 cyclists. youtube_annotation.pickle is the annotation of Youtube videos.